them-es/starter-material/README.md

-## them.es Starter Theme (MDL)
+## them.es Starter Theme (Material)

-**them.es Starter (MDL)** is a WordPress Starter Theme built with Material Design Lite.
+**them.es Starter (Material)** is a WordPress Starter Theme built with Material Design Lite.
 Please note that the Source files are only recommended for WordPress Developers who are searching for a simple, solid, proved and tested **Material Design Starter Theme** to build upon. **_Don't_ expect a ready-to-use WordPress Theme!**

-If you want to see it in action or want to download a customized Theme for free, check out [http://them.es/starter-mdl](http://them.es/starter-mdl)
+If you want to see it in action or want to download a customized Theme for free, check out [http://them.es/starter-material](http://them.es/starter-material)

 ## What's included?